-The concept for this body of work was seeded during my first residency in 2013 in the Wheat belt Town of Beverley Western Australian and developed during a further Residency in March to April 2016.
+The concept for this body of work was seeded during my first residency in 2013 in the Wheat belt Town of Beverley Western Australian and developed during a further Residency in March to April 2016, combining with my most recent residency in June 2018

 I returned to Beverley for my second residency March to April 2016 with the view to explore the seasonal changes across the six traditional seasons and listen to the stories of local people about their River experiences.
-I would also begin to undertake study of the land use and water management practices and the aspects of the terrain and vegetation that were tied to the stories of the River.
+I would also begin to undertake study of the land use and water management practices and the aspects of the terrain and vegetation that were tied to the stories of the River and visit across the seasons.

 The town has a considerable history associated with the early colonization of the state and the Avon River is a major tributary feeding into the Swan River which reaches the sea near Fremantle.
 In present times the area is essentially a grain growing and sheep farming area approximately 130 kilometer east of Perth in Western Australia.